vpelletier/resynclinkdest/README.rst

 A disadvantage of this method compared to other hard-linkers is that it will not link together identical files if their name differs.
-But neither would ``rsync --link-dest``, so it would not be our backup too of choice.
+But neither would ``rsync --link-dest``, so it would not be our backup tool of choice.